SBLANG/easy-to-give-then-receive/README.md

 ### Our idea

-**Easy to give then receive** is an innovative technology solution built with IBM watsonx&#8482;, to address specific United Nations Sustainable Development Goals (SDGs) targets in South Africa.
+**Easy to give then receive** is an innovative technology solution built with IBM watsonx™, to address specific United Nations Sustainable Development Goals (SDGs) targets in South Africa.

 **Philanthropography** is the first application we've built in our roadmap.
 It's an AI-enabled web and phone assistant, which gathers the needs of communities and beneficiaries seeking help.